Modelling of the radio spectrum evolution in the binary pulsar B1259$-$63: Summary

 \section{Summary}

-We can finalize that detailed analysis of the PSR B1259$-$63 spectra for observing days reveals that the shape of the spectrum depends on the orbital phase.
-Moreover, the observed evolution is widely consistent with changes of spectra averaged over orbital phase intervals.
-Furthermore, the fits presented in Tab.~\ref{tab_fits} show significant differences between spectra before and after eclipse.
-The results leads us to conclusion that the PSR B1259$-$63 spectrum varies with the changes of the pulsar environment what can be explained by combination of two effects: free--free absorption and cyclotron resonance \citep[Paper I]{kijak2011a}.
-The same time the detailed analysis of the PSR B1259$-$63 spectra for observing days revealed appearance of all types of spectra.
-Comparing to current classification of pulsar spectra, there occurs a suggestion that the appearance of various spectra shapes, different from a simple power law which is typical for radio pulsars, is possibly caused by environmental conditions around neutron stars.
+The same time the detailed analysis of the PSR B1259$-$63 spectra for observing days reveals the appearance of all types of spectra.
+Furthermore, the fits presented in Tab.~\ref{tab_fits} show significant differences between the spectra obtained before and after eclipse.
+The results lead us to the conclusion that the PSR B1259$-$63 spectrum varies with the changes of the pulsar environment.
+Our simulations based on the simplified model of the stellar wind have shown that the free--free absorption can be a cause of an observed variety of spectral types.
+Assuming reasonable parameters (an electron density and temperature, the wind speed, etc.) of the stellar wind the simulations have shown that the obtained spectrum evolution is consistent with the observational data.
+The results also support the hypothesis that external factors can have a significant impact on the observed radio emission of a pulsar.

 We believe that the case of PSR B1259$-$63 can be treated as a key factor to our understanding of not only the GPS phenomenon (observed for the solitary pulsars with interesting environments) but also other types of untypical spectra as well (e.g. flat or broken spectra).
 This in turn would suggest, that the appearance of various non-standard spectra shapes in the general population of pulsars can be caused by peculiar environmental conditions.